Canada Square (Toronto)

 The complex's largest tenant is Canadian Tire, which has offices in all three buildings and its head office at 2180 Yonge Street.
+It is located right next to entrances to the Eglinton station on the Line 1 Yonge-University subway line, and it will soon be served by the Line 5 Eglinton light rail line.

 Buildings

 2200 Yonge Street

 2200 Yonge Street is located directly above the Toronto Transit Commission's Eglinton station and has connecting passages to the station as well as to the Yonge Eglinton Centre across the street.
 The building was built in 1962 and has 17 floors.
 It has 259397 sqft of space.
 The building's major tenants are Canadian Tire, Procom Consultants, and the headquarters of the YMCA of Greater Toronto.

 2190 Yonge Street

 2190 Yonge Street was built in 1987 with 6 floors and 151021 sqft of space.
 Its major tenant is Canadian Tire.
-It also previously had a Famous Players movie theatre which closed after the end of business on October 24, 2021.
+It also previously had a Cineplex movie theatre which closed after the end of business on October 24, 2021.

 2180 Yonge Street

 2180 Yonge Street was built in 1972 with 18 floors and 402277 sqft of space.
 Its major tenants are Canadian Tire's head office and TVO.